 Office: Mercy Hall 308

-Amanda Caleb received her PhD in English and MA in Nineteenth-Century Studies from the University of Sheffield and her BA in English and Gender Studies from Davidson College.
-She specializes in nineteenth-century British literature, particularly the novel and short story, and the intersection of literature, medicine, and science.
-Dr. Caleb teaches classes in British Romanticism, Victorian literature, medicine and literature, science and literature, and fairy tales.
-Dr. Caleb has published several articles on science and literature, specifically on the works of H.G.
+Amanda Caleb received her PhD in English and MA in Nineteenth-Century Studies from the University of Sheffield and her BA in English with a Gender Studies concentration from Davidson College.
+She specializes in nineteenth- and twentieth-century intersections of literature, medicine, and science, with a special focus on narrative.
+Dr. Caleb is particularly interested in the ways that individual accounts of illness can influence health care practices and policies, focusing on underrepresented or unheard voices.
+She has published a number of articles on topics ranging from accounts of illness in the Victorian period, to British eugenics, to dementia and the role of narrative medicine, and on the works of H.G.
 Wells, Arthur Machen, and Robert Louis Stevenson.
 She is the editor of (Re)creating Science in Nineteenth-Century Britain (Cambridge Scholars Publishing, 2007) and Teleny (Valancourt, 2010), an anonymous novel associated with Oscar Wilde.
-She is currently working on a monograph studying the intersection of science, medicine, and decadence in British fictions of the late nineteenth century.
-Dr. Caleb received Misericordia's Pauly and Sidney Friedman Excellence in Service Award in 2015.
+She is currently working on a monograph studying the rise of phobias tied to London and the public health response in the late nineteenth century.
+Dr. Caleb received Misericordia's Pauly and Sidney Friedman Excellence in Service Award in 2015, and received a three-year (2018-21) grant from the National Endowment for the Humanities to revise the Medical and Health Humanities program.

-Dr. Caleb teaches MHH 201: Introduction to Medical and Health Humanities, ENG 305: Literature and Medicine, and MHH 401: Senior Seminar.
+Dr. Caleb teaches MHH 201: Introduction to Medical and Health Humanities; MHH 310: Health Disparities; MHH 316: Race, Gender, and Health; MHH 334: Modern Epidemics and Pandemics; and ENG 305: Literature and Medicine.

 Thomas Hajkowski, Ph.D.